unikraft/docs/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Invoking-the-Application's-`main`-Method.md

 To increase extensibility or adapt the application to the context of a unikernel, we can perform a small trick to conditionally invoke the `main` method of the application as a compile-time option.
 This is useful in different cases, for instance:

-* In some cases where the `main` method for the application may be relatively complex and includes boilerplate code which is not applicable to the use case of a unikernel, it is possible invoke the relevant application-level functionality by calling another method within the application's source code (this is true in the case of, for example, the [Unikraft port of Python3](https://github.com/unikraft/lib-python3/blob/staging/main.c)).
+* In some cases where the `main` method for the application may be relatively complex and includes boilerplate code which is not applicable to the use case of a unikernel, it is possible to invoke the relevant application-level functionality by calling another method within the application's source code (this is true in the case of, for example, the [Unikraft port of Python3](https://github.com/unikraft/lib-python3/blob/staging/main.c)).

-* In other cases, we may wish to perform additional initialisation before the invocation of the application's `main` method (this is true in the case of, for example, the [Unikraft port of Redis](https://github.com/unikraft/lib-redis/blob/staging/main.c)).
+* In other cases, we may wish to perform additional initialization before the invocation of the application's `main` method (this is true in the case of, for example, the [Unikraft port of Redis](https://github.com/unikraft/lib-redis/blob/staging/main.c)).

-* We wish to use the application as a library in the future for another application, and call APIs which it may expose.
+* We wish to use the application as a library in the future for another application and call APIs which it may expose.
   In this case, we do not wish to invoke the `main` method as it will conflict with the other application's `main` method.

 In any case, we can rename the default `main` symbol in the application by using the `gcc` flag [`-D`](https://www.rapidtables.com/code/linux/gcc/gcc-d.html) during the pre-processing of the file which contains the method.
 This flag allows us to define macros in-line, and we can simply introduce a macro which renames the `main` method to something else.